 Get in touch

-Redesigning a retail coordination tool around the people using it
+Redesigning for the employees using it

 In 2022, I was doing freelance branding work for Dynamic CXS when I learned about their product, Beacons, which was already deployed and used by employees in Canadian Tire stores across Canada.
 I noticed that no one had talked to users about their experience.
 Beacons was built for functionality, not for people.